marmotlab/Search-TTA-RL-VLN/README.md

 You must download the datasets from the above links, and organize them as follows.

-`Note:` You will need to download at least the `partial datset` from above if you want to only perform evals.
+`Note`: You will need to download at least the `partial datset` from above if you want to only perform evals.
 If you would like to train the satellite image or sound encoder, please download the `full dataset`.
 The total partial dataset size for evals is ~2GB, while full dataset size for training is around ~350GB.

 ```